-As long as we’re on the topic, I have to share a few of my favorite quotes from The Buddha:
+As long as we're on the topic of Buddha bowls, I have to share a few of my favorite quotes from The Buddha:

 Here’s the recipe for the Sweet Potato Brussels Sprout Buddha Bowl.
-Please, if you make this, come back to leave a star rating and a comment.
+If you make this, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!

 Sweet Potato Brussels Sprout Buddha Bowl